 - However, some retailers allow you to cancel and reissue a lost card, sometimes for a fee.
 Conditions apply, so hold on to your receipts for gift cards and jot down details such as the card number.

-- Cards that can be used in a group of stores are better, such as the Coles & Myer group or Wish (Woolworths) gift cards.
+- Cards that can be used in a group of stores are better, such as those redeemable at any of the Coles Group & Myer stores or the Wish gift cards that can be spent at Woolworths Group retailers such as Big W, Dan Murphy's and Woolies supermarkets.

 - Shopping centre cards can potentially be used at a wide variety of stores, but beware: they may not be accepted by all stores in the centre.

 - EFTPOS and Visa/MasterCard gift cards can be used at almost any retailer.

 Fees and charges

-- Fees are mainly a problem with Visa and MasterCard gift cards.
+- Fees are usually only a potential issue with Visa and MasterCard gift cards.
 Most retailer cards have no fees.

 - Others may charge a fee for extending the expiry period or reinstating lost or stolen cards.